ziveso/rabbit-x-qualification/README.md

 ### Your assignment is

-- Write the multi functions todolist application using one of the specific javascript library.
+- Write the multi functions todo list application using one of the specific javascript library.

 There are **10** points totals (+1 additional), you will need to complete **at least 7 points.**